MODEL DIRECTORY

 Frontier Community Health Integration Project Demonstration

 The Frontier Community Health Integration Project Demonstration aims to develop and test new models of integrated, coordinated health care in the most sparsely-populated rural counties.
-It focuses on Critical Access Hospitals (CAHs) to increase access to services like telehealth, nursing facility care, and ambulance services, with the goal of avoiding expensive transfers to larger communities.
+It utilizes Critical Access Hospitals (CAHs) to increase access to services like telehealth, nursing facility care, and ambulance services to avoid expensive transfers.

 Financial Alignment Initiative